troysellers/heroku-301-client/readme.md

 ```

 Not bad hey.. so sure, I could use some help with UX design.. but this illustrates the concept of producing and consuming events quite well.
-Let's see what happens if we scale
+Let's see what happens if we scale our generator to get some throughput..

 ```
 > cd ../my-kafka-generator